 Accident Any undesirable or unintentional sudden external event, or a particular chain of such events, or technical malfunctions that have harmful consequences.
 Accident with personal damage: An accident with personal injury occurs if, as a result of the tests with automated shuttles on the defined test track, persons were injured or killed and at least one vehicle under test was involved.
-Accident with material damage : A road traffic accident with material damage occurs if the tests of an automated shuttle on a predefined route result in material damage and at least one test vehicle was involved.
-Critical Situation / Critical Event Situations that are potentially critical for continuing the test operation.
-Serves as a general term for near misses and technical malfunction.
-All critical situations / critical events are to be listed and explained in the test report.
-Near-miss A sudden, external, unplanned event that did not result in injury to persons or material damage, but which, if not for the immediate action or reaction of one of the road users involved, would have had the potential to do so.
+Accident with material damage: A road traffic accident with material damage occurs if the tests of an automated shuttle on a predefined route result in material damage and at least one test vehicle was involved.
+Critical Situation A sudden, unplanned event that did not result in personal injury or material damage, but would have had the potential to cause an accident if one of the road users involved had not acted or reacted immediately.

 Technical Malfunction Malfunction or failure of the automated system during the test drive, failure in the automated driving systems so that operational safety is no longer ensured (e.g. mechanical defect, software error, etc.).
 Operational Malfunction Non-technical related negative effects on the operation (e.g. illness/injury of a passenger).
-Irregularities All situations in which the vehicle does not behave according to the route programming, but which do not constitute an accident or critical situation/critical event.
+Irregularities All situations in which the vehicle does not behave according to the route programming, but which do not constitute an accident or critical situation.
 Planned Disengagement Planned disengagement from automated driving mode by the vehicle or the operator.
 Planned disengagements do not have to be stated in the test report.
 Unplanned Disengagement Unplanned termination of automated driving mode by the vehicle or the operator.
 Triggers for an unplanned disengagement may be operational reasons (e.g.: obstacle on the road) or a critical situation (see definition).